Project Ideas

 What are you excessively curious about — curious to a degree that would bore most other people?
 That's what you're looking for.

--Paul Graham, How to Do Great Work
+-Paul Graham, How to Do Great Workarrow-up-right

 For us, the primary goals of this hackathon are to help you improve as a programmer and have fun doing it.
 We want to feed your intellectual curiosity and hopefully get you started on long-term projects or goals.
-We want to help you focus on sustainable learning instead of "blind creation".
+We want to help you focus on sustainable learning instead of "blind creation".arrow-up-right

 We don't want you to build janky webapps that claim to solve complex issues (unless they genuinely seem to have the potential to do so).

 You should work on something that is at least two of the following: wacky, cool, and a good learning experience.
-Instead of stressing over having an amazing tech-startupy idea and working on a bare-bones execution of it, work on something that absolutely nerd-snipes you and will genuinely help you learn more.
+Instead of stressing over having an amazing tech-startupy idea and working on a bare-bones execution of it, work on something that absolutely nerd-snipesarrow-up-right you and will genuinely help you learn more.
 If you happen to have a killer idea that you think has a chance of genuine impact in the future, go for it by all means, but know that just having a potentially impactful idea will be less valued at this event than at most other hackathons you may have been to in the past.

 Asides: